Understanding the Valuation section in the company report

 While comparing with peers is very helpful, sometimes you may also want to cast a wider net to gain a greater perspective.
 Comparing your target company to the whole industry can help you to understand how its valuation compares to a wider range of companies.
 This can be particularly useful to identify if your company sits in a niche that is valued much higher or lower than the industry as a whole.

 While companies might be in the same industry, they are often at different stages of the business cycle.
+Comparing the company you're viewing to the industry gives a greater perspective of where the stock sits in regard to valuation and growth within a wider group of companies.
 Therefore, it’s important to assess comparative valuations within an industry with context of where each company is on their own lifecycle.
 Earlier high growth companies can attract higher valuations from investors based off their future potential, whereas more established and lower growth businesses in the same industry might attract lower valuation multiples because of their comparatively lower growth prospects.

 Simply Wall St Fair Ratio